eclipse-tractusx/traceability-foss/docs/arc42.md

 ```

-### Modul 2
+### Module 2

-The frontend is able to select assets and publish / syncronize them with the shared services.
-DTR / EDC / Submodel API.
+The frontend is able to select assets and publish / synchronize them with the shared services.
+DTR / EDC / submodel API.

 ![arc42_013](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_013.png)
 ```bash

 ```

-### Modul 3
+### Module 3

 The backend is able to persist the data in the DTR / EDC and allows to use IRS for resolving assets.